 Banks that offer correspondent bank services to respondent banks should have policies, procedures, and processes to manage the BSA/AML risks involved in these correspondent relationships and to detect and report suspicious activities.
 Banks should ascertain whether domestic correspondent accounts are proprietary or allow third-party transactions.
 When the respondent bank allows third-party customers to transact business through the correspondent account, the correspondent bank should ensure that it understands the due diligence and monitoring procedures applied by the respondent on its customers that will be utilizing the account.

 The level of risk varies depending on the services provided and the types of transactions conducted through the account and the respondent bank’s BSA/AML compliance program, products, services, customers, entities, and geographic locations.
 Each bank should appropriately monitor transactions of domestic correspondent accounts relative to the level of assessed risk.
 In addition, domestic banks are independently responsible for OFAC compliance for any transactions that flow through their banks.
 Appropriate filtering should be in place.
-Refer to core overview section and examination procedures, "Office of Foreign Assets Control" pages 147 to 156 and 157 to 159, respectively.
+Refer to core overview section and examination procedures, "Office of Foreign Assets Control" pages 142 and 152, respectively.